guptaGirish/taskassignmentapp/README.md

 Task Assignment App

 Use case -
-This app is to assign the task to person whoever is using app.
-Creater create task and assign it to a assignee.
+This app is to assign the task to whoever is using app.
+Creater creates task and assigns it to a assignee.
 Assignee gets a notification when he is assigned a task.
-Assignee's can also send response back to creater over assigned task.
+Assignee can also send response back to creater over assigned task.
 Createe gets a notification on his device when he is responded back by assignee.

 This app is under development.
-This app has been built to demonstrate the integration of android apps with open source backend as a service named "Openmobster"(https://code.google.com/p/openmobster) so that enterprise app can be built up.
+This app has been built to demonstrate the integration of android apps with open source backend as a service named "Openmobster"(https://code.google.com/p/openmobster) so that enterprise apps can be built up.

 This integrated system has 2 parts -